 Grill pans

-Everyone looks forward to summer, not just because of the beautiful weather, warmth, and long evenings...
+How everyone looks forward to summer.
+Not just because of the beautiful weather, the warmth, and the long evenings...
 What would this wonderful season be without grilling?
-However, outdoor grilling is only enjoyable in good weather.
-The fun is lost when it rains or winter approaches.
+Grilling outdoors is only enjoyable in good weather, as we all know.
+The fun is especially lost when it rains or winter approaches.
 But we wouldn't be Butch if we didn't have an alternative for true grill fans.
-It's called a grill pan.
-If you ever have a craving for a good beef fillet steak with pan-fried vegetables or fried potatoes, just reach into your kitchen cabinet.
+This alternative is called a grill pan.
+If the craving for, say, a good beef fillet steak with pan-fried vegetables or with fried potatoes becomes too great, a simple reach into your kitchen cabinet is all it takes.
 Even the classic version with sausages, steak, and pork belly is no problem for this pan.
 Let's get started.
 We wish you lots of fun.

 Please continue reading here